 - Plan how to pass along holiday traditions.
 Use the time together for new ways of storytelling and recording family traditions.
 Step back from simply celebrating the holidays, and think of new ways to preserve the stories and memories that your parents hold dear.
 Talk about things you used to enjoy doing when you were a child.

-- Find ways to celebrate long-distance holidays.
+- Find ways to celebrate long-distance holidays with seniors.
 COVID-19 or other circumstances may prevent you from being with your aging parents for the holidays.
 Hold a “virtual get-together” using Zoom, Skype, Facetime or other phone or computer apps.Give everyone a chance to talk or even sing together.
 You may need to have a tech-savvy person on-site in each location to help make and keep the connection.

 - Acknowledge and plan for feelings of grief.
 Your parents might have new stories about long-time friends that have died.
 You may have feelings of sadness because they are aging and things are slowing down.
 If this is the first holiday after one of your parents or a spouse has died, grief will be very real for everyone.
 Get a sense of where everyone is emotionally, and what they fear, dread or look forward to about the holidays.
 Don’t expect immediate agreement about what should be done.
 Grieving is personal and takes different forms for everyone.